MLW Fusion preview: MLW Tag Title match headlines Wednesday's show - Pro Wrestling Dot Net

 -TJP vs. Bu Ku Dao.

-Powell’s POV: MLW didn’t announce Rush’s opponent on last night’s Fusion.
-This looks like a good show on paper, as MLW did a nice job of building to the Muertes vs. Parrow and TJP vs. Dao matches on recent shows.
+Powell’s POV: MLW has not announced Rush’s opponent.
+This looks like a good show on paper, as MLW did a nice job of building to the Muertes vs. Parrow and TJP vs. Dao matches on recent shows, and it’s time to move the AUI storyline forward.
 MLW Fusion streams Wednesdays on Fubo Sports, Pluto TV, and the MLW YouTube page at 6CT/7ET.
 The show is replayed Saturdays on beIN Sports at 9CT/10ET.
 My written reviews are available on Wednesday while the show streams, and Dot Net Members also have access to my same night audio review.

 Be the first to comment